lijumjose/VIPMP/src/pages/docs/flex_promo/apis.md

 ## Get Promotions

-Use the `GET Promotions` API to fetch promotions applicable to a product
+Use the `GET Promotions` API to fetch promotions applicable to a product:

 | Endpoint       | Method |
 |----------------|--------|